 Legal and Psychosocial Counseling Service

-This service was initiated keeping in mind the mental trauma that any female might go through during lockdown.
-It was expected that cases of domestic violence, rape and many other crimes against women and children may increase with people forced to stay indoors, which is why this service was initiated to counsel people remotely through telephone all over the nation.
+These services were initiated keeping in mind the mental trauma that any female might go through during lockdown.
+It was expected that cases of domestic violence, rape and many other crimes against women and children may increase with people forced to stay indoors, which is why these services were initiated to counsel people remotely through telephone all over the nation.
 We were able to provide support to more than 420 girls and women during the first lockdown.
-This service will be continued even after normal life resumes.
+These services will be continued even after normal life resumes.